Each year that we are graced with life, there is the inevitable good days and bad.

 Expectations are taken apart and closely examined.

-I could have easily griped and complained (a thing I did most readily in years past).
+I could have easily griped and complained (something I did most readily in past years).

-Instead, I chose to trust that God had a reason for what we were going through.
+Instead, I chose to fully trust that God had a reason for what we were going through.

-Instead, I accepted my husband’s hand and We banded together as husband and wife against these attacks.
+I grasped my husband’s out-stretched hand and we banded together—husband and wife—against these attacks.

-We began viewing these circumstances as areas to conquer our frustrations, expectations, and wantonness.
+We chose to view these difficulties as areas to grow spiritually, areas to conquer our frustrations, expectations, and wantonness.